maickrau/ribotin/README.md

 - `morphgraph.gfa`: A graph describing how the morph consensuses connect to each others.
 - `readpaths-morphgraph.gaf`: Paths of the ONT reads in `morphgraph.gfa`.
 Only shows reads which are assigned to complete morphs.
 - `missing_loops.fa`: A list of sequences in the ONT reads which are suspected to be loops but were not included in any of the output morphs.
 - `loops.fa`: A list of individual rDNA morphs found in the ultralong ONT reads.
-The sequences are the sequences of the path in `processed-graph.gfa` where the reads were aligned
+The sequences are the sequences of the path in `processed-graph.gfa` where the reads were aligned.
 - `raw_loops.fa`: A list of individual ONT sequences which were used in building each morph consensus in `morphs.fa`.
 The sequences are directly from the ONT reads.
-- `raw_loop_to_morphs_alignments.bam(.bai)`: Alignments of the ONT sequences in `raw_loops.fa` to the morphs in `morphs.fa`
+- `raw_loop_to_morphs_alignments.bam(.bai)`: Alignments of the ONT sequences in `raw_loops.fa` to the morphs in `morphs.fa`.
-- `morph-annotations.gff3`: Annotations lifted over from a previous reference to the morph consensus sequences in `morphs.fa`
+- `morph-annotations.gff3`: Annotations lifted over from a previous reference to the morph consensus sequences in `morphs.fa`.
+Only if using parameters `--annotation-reference-fasta` and `--annotation-gff3`

 The morph names in `morphs.fa` will be in format `(sample_prefix)(tangle_prefix)morphconsensus(id)_(type)_coverage(coverage)`.
 Explanations of the individual parts: